Whether you’re interested in building your own websites, or pursuing a career as a web developer, having knowledge of HTML is an essential skill.

 - Images (<img>)

 - Videos (<iframe>, <video>)

 Often, when you’re designing a website, you will want to display a table of data.
-For instance, if you’re building a website for a school, you may want to display the school’s schedule on the website, or the dinner menu.
+If you’re building a website for a school, you may want to display the school’s schedule on the website.
 To present this data, you’ll need to use a table.

 HTML offers a number of tags that you can use to create custom tables, which are an essential part of many modern websites.
 Here are the main topics you should learn about:

 - Table rows and table headings

 - Table data